josephestes/FormDemo/README.md

 # FormDemo

-This application displays “Hello, Visual World!”
+FormDemo is a simple application that displays "Hello, Visual World!"

 ## Usage/Examples

 ![App Screenshot](https://raw.githubusercontent.com/josephestes/FormDemo/master/files/FormDemo.jpg)

-### Program Logic
+# Features

-- Include two buttons and labels
+- Two buttons and labels
-- When the first button is clicked, display the first label
+- When the first button is clicked, the first label is displayed
-- When the second button is clicked, display the second label
+- When the second button is clicked, the second label is displayed